tfdahlin/lindele/README.md

-# music_stream_revamp
+# Lindelë
 Revamp of my first music stream app to improve performance, maintainability, and to enable future projects.
+The name comes from the [Quenya word][3] for 'music'.

 ## Overview
 In 2018, I built a [music player][1] using Django so that I could more easily share my music collection with my family, as well as so I could access my music remotely.
 This also served as a key component of my resume for my first real job hunt, as a way to demonstrate my abilities as a developer.
 When I moved, however, I discovered that it was a lot more challenging to put back together and use based on that source code, and I realized that my ability to write code had improved significantly.